andreasmhallberg/readingnotes/Uhlmann, 2017. Arabic Instruction in Israel.md

 - Personal background of author in relation to subject.
 4-9
   - "Lévi-Bruhlian moment" - personal experience of non-translateability, incomprehension of system of knowledge.
 [This personal experience may be a prerequisite to understand the significance of the problem.]

     > the moment when one realists that one understands, the words, the sentences and the syntax, but fails to apprehend the progression of ideas and the underlying logic of a given augment or narrative.

   - May lead either to an experience of personal failure or to a development of metacognitive analysis of systems of knowlded.

 - Attraction of Arabic for non-Arabs (Jews in Israel): 5

     > The attraction of Arabic included the gratification of mastering a code, along with the seduction of courting danger.

-- Oreintalis-pholologist cycle of non-proficiency in Arabic.
+- Orientalist-philologist cycle of non-proficiency in Arabic.
 37

 - Jewish experience grammar as a coherent system applicable to a variety of languages.
 Arab students experience grammar as "incoherent and discontinuous across languages".
 48